-To be considered for weight-loss surgery, you must meet the following qualifications:
+To be considered for weight-loss surgery, you must meet these qualifications:

-- A body mass index (BMI) of 40 or higher (20 to 25 is considered normal).
-BMI is a calculated by dividing your weight in kilograms by height in meters squared.
-See the BMI chart.
+- Have a body mass index (BMI) of 40 or higher (20 to 25 is considered normal).
+BMI is calculated by dividing your weight in kilograms by height in meters squared.
+(See the BMI chart.) or;

-- A body mass index (BMI) between 35 and 40 and have an obesity-related condition such as cardiovascular disease, diabetes mellitus, hypertension or severe sleep apnea.
+- Have a body mass index (BMI) between 35 and 40 and have an obesity-related condition such as cardiovascular disease, diabetes mellitus, hypertension or severe sleep apnea.

 The evaluation process consists of the following steps:

-Step 1 – Mail the following four items to the Bariatric Surgery Center:
+Step 1 – Mail these four items to the Bariatric Surgery Center:

-- Formal letter from your primary care doctor, including a three-to-five-year summary of diet and weight history; a list of "comorbid" conditions or other conditions you have in addition to obesity; and why you are being recommended for bariatric surgery.
+- A formal letter from your primary care doctor that includes a three-to-five-year summary of your diet and weight history; a list of "comorbid" conditions or other conditions you have in addition to obesity; and an explanation of why you are being recommended for bariatric surgery.

-- Current authorization for an initial surgical consultation.
+- A current authorization for an initial surgical consultation.

-- Photocopy of the front and back of your insurance card.
+- A photocopy of the front and back of your insurance card.

-Step 2 – After we review your information packet, we will schedule an appointment with a surgeon and an orientation to meet our team.
+Step 2 – After reviewing your information packet, we'll schedule an appointment for you with a surgeon and an orientation to meet our team.

 Step 3 – During your visit with a surgeon, we'll provide a list of tests and consultations.
 Please work with your primary care doctor to complete these tests and provide written reports and test results.

-Step 5 – After we review the test rsults, we'll schedule a second consultation with a surgeon.
-If there are "contraindications" or risks, we will call you to discuss.
+Step 5 – After reviewing the test rsults, we'll schedule a second consultation with a surgeon.
+If there are "contraindications" or risks, we'll call you to discuss.

 Step 6 – During your visit with a surgeon, a plan for your operation will be developed.
-We will answer any questions you have about the procedure to ensure you feel comfortable about the operation.
-Typically within a week of this visit, we will schedule a date for your operation.
+We will answer any questions you have about the procedure to make sure you understand and feel comfortable with it.
+Typically within a week of this visit, we'll schedule a date for your operation.

-Step 7 – After your operation is scheduled, an appointment at the Prepare Clinic, the anesthesia and surgical evaluation program, will be scheduled.
+Step 7 – Once you have a date for your operation, an appointment at the Prepare Clinic, the anesthesia and surgical evaluation program, will be scheduled.
 Anesthesiologists will develop a plan for the day of your operation.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.